-Physics for Bioscience Applications Option (PHYB)
+Physics for Bioscience Applications Option (PHYB) General Requirements (Completion of 124 credit hours)

 Admission to the program is contingent upon good academic standing and acceptance by the department.
 A grade of C or above is required in transfer credit in all chemistry, mathematics, and physics courses.
 A maximum of one physics course with a D grade earned at Chicago State University will be accepted.